DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: DeepTravel

 \textbf{POI Search.} POI search provides urban contextual semantics, which has been widely adopted in travel planning \cite{xie2024travelplanner}.
-Similar with route planning, we directly utilize the POI search service provided by DiDi Map.
+Based on DiDi Map, we build a unified tool schema, converting its original query structure into a standardized invocation format compatible with the sandbox execution environment.
 Each tool call contains a query and a city name.
-For example, \emph{``poi\_search(`The Great Wall', `Beijing')''} helps obtain the geographic address of \emph{The Great Wall}.
+For example, \emph{``poi\_search(`The Great Wall', `Beijing')''} helps obtain the address of \emph{`The Great Wall'}.

-\textbf{Web Search.} The web contains a wealth of travel plans, serving as a valuable resource for generating itineraries \cite{ni2025tp}.
-We subscribe to web search services provided by Bocha AI.
+\textbf{Web Search.} Web search provides access to open-domain travel knowledge \cite{ning2024urbankgent} or plan, serving as a valuable resource for generating itineraries \cite{ni2025tp}.
+Instead of exposing raw web search APIs, we encapsulate the Bocha AI service into the unified tool interface.
 The tool call parameter is any query related to travel planning (e.g., \emph{``web\_search(`Introduction to Beijing')''}).